-We met with Nils Frahm on the rooftop of Village Underground ahead of his debut live electronic performance at the Erased Tapes x The Hydra event in October 2013.
+We interviewed Nils Frahm on the rooftop of Village Underground at his first ever live electronic performance in London.
 The night itself was aimed to celebrate the electronic aspect of the record label and for those that attended will know how magical Nils’s performance was.

 We were fortunate enough to capture part of this two part interview with Nils on camera.
 In the first part of this extensive interview we discuss Nils’s introduction to music via his father’s treasured record collection and what Nahum Brodski, Nils’s piano teacher had planned for his career, which he dramatically cut loose from at the age of 13.